Skip to content

 How-Toreal estate

-How Real Estate Agents Can Build an AI Cowork System Across Claude and Microsoft 365
+How Real Estate Agents Can Build an AI Cowork System with Claude

-A practical AI cowork system for real estate agents using Claude for listing and client workflows and Microsoft 365 Copilot for email, meeting, and document context.
+A practical AI cowork system for real estate agents using Claude Cowork for listing copy, client communication, buyer/seller education, and transaction drafts — with Claude's Microsoft 365 connector pulling email, meeting, and document context.

 9 min read

-Real estate agents can build an AI cowork system by using Microsoft 365 Copilot for emails, meetings, files, and follow-ups, then using Claude Cowork for listing copy, client communication, buyer/seller education, and transaction-specific drafts.
+Real estate agents can build an AI cowork system with Claude Cowork — using it for listing copy, client communication, buyer/seller education, and transaction-specific drafts — while Claude's Microsoft 365 connector pulls in the email, meeting, file, and follow-up context those drafts depend on.

 The goal is not to replace the agent.
 The goal is to reduce the repetitive writing and coordination work that sits between client conversations and signed contracts.